jannisborn/covid19_ultrasound/README.md

 }

 @article {born2021l2,
-  author = {Born, J and Wiedemann, N and Cossio, M and Buhre, C and Br{\"a}ndle, G and Leidermann, K and Aujayeb, A and Rieck, B and Borgwardt, K}, title = {L2 Accelerating COVID-19 differential diagnosis with explainable ultrasound image analysis: an AI tool}, volume = {76}, number = {Suppl 1},
+  author = {Born, J and Wiedemann, N and Cossio, M and Buhre, C and Br{\"a}ndle, G and Leidermann, K and Aujayeb, A}, title = {L2 Accelerating COVID-19 differential diagnosis with explainable ultrasound image analysis: an AI tool}, volume = {76}, number = {Suppl 1},